Global player? EU summit to seek answers on China, US strategy

 Senior EU officials and diplomats hope the informal gathering can be a moment to debate both becoming more independent of the United States and playing a part in Washington's foreign policy shift to Asia.

-"There are some strategic questions that need to be addressed," said one senior EU official preparing the meeting in Brdo, near the Slovenia capital Ljubljana, on Tuesday evening and Wednesday, when leaders will be joined on Wednesday to by the six Balkan countries hoping to one day join the bloc.
+"The United States has recognised the importance of a stronger and more capable European defence," EU foreign policy chief Josep Borrell told the European Parliament in Strasbourg on Tuesday before leaving for Slovenia.

+"Crises in the European neighbourhood are a call for us to react."

-Australia's decision to cancel a big submarine contract with France and opt for U.S.-designed vessels instead as part of the new AUKUS security alliance with Washington and Britain incensed France, but could give impetus to EU common defence plans.
+Australia's decision to cancel a big submarine contract with France and opt for U.S.-designed vessels instead as part of the new AUKUS security alliance with Washington and London incensed Paris, but could give impetus to EU common defence plans.